tahpni/tahpni.github.io/index.md

 # these variables are required -------------------------------
 banner_title: Welcome to Om's Page
-banner_subtitle: Premed Student | Wannabe Programmer
+banner_subtitle: Premed Student | Programmer
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------